 An increasing number of law firms and lawyers are finally coming to realize that social media activity is important for a law firm or a lawyer’s practice.
-Certainly, social media activity can be a great way to spread information about the law firm, share legal information, make new contacts and, ultimately, generate more leads.
-In a lot of ways, generating leads through social media is becoming the replacement to clients finding lawyers through word searches on the major search engines.
+Certainly, social media activity can be a great way to spread information about the law firm, share legal information, make new contacts, and, ultimately, generate more leads.
+In a lot of ways, generating leads through social media is becoming a replacement for clients finding lawyers through word searches on the major search engines.

 In following this approach, many law firms or lawyers can become discouraged.
 Some law firms and lawyers might curiously ask: “Why isn’t there more social media activity on our accounts?”
 “Why aren’t we generating more leads from social media?”
 “Is social media even worth all the time and effort?”
 Ultimately, many law firms and lawyers can become discouraged and give up.